Spring Facts

 • Interesting Fact about Babies

-• While springtime brings flowers and warmer weather, it may be the worst time for human babies to be born.
-A large-scale study found that babies born in the spring are more likely to develop schizophrenia, bipolar disorder, major depression, and anorexia.[6]
+While springtime brings flowers and warmer weather, it may be the worst time for human babies to be born.
+Some studies have found slightly higher rates of certain mental health conditions among people born in spring, such as schizophrenia, bipolar disorder, major depression, and anorexia.[6]

 • She turned to the sunlight /And shook her yellow head / And whispered to her neighbor / 'Winter is dead.'